peter7775/sql-graph-visualizer/README.md

 - visualization of the analysis of SQL database elements that we need to see - rewriting new relations as logical or functional relations (as opposed to SQL relation data)
 - in the next stage the possibility to turn the process around quite easily - i.e. to design Neo4j graph structure and convert it to MySQL

+## architecture
+Project is written in Go in Domain Drive Design software architecture style.
+For visualization is used GraphQL and Neovis.JS.

+## config

+## main functionality

+## test